EiadurRahman/shortfilms/20th/script.md

 Yaad doodling

-[phone starts ringing in the background]
+(**phone starts ringing in the background.**)

 Yaad looks at the phone.
-camera focouses on the the phone, "Bua" name showing in the phone. yaad picks it up.
+CAMERA VIEW: The camera focuses on the phone, with the name "Bua" showing on the phone.
+Yaad picks it up.

 (Phone conversation)

-    Bua (V.O.) : hello yaad baba...
+    Bua (V.O.): Hello, Yaad Baba...
-    Yaad : hello Bua, where are you? it's almost 2pm?
+    Yaad: hello Bua, Where are you?
+It's almost 2pm?
-    Bua (V.O.) : Sorry, Baba, but I can't come today it's an emergency.
+    Bua (V.O.): Sorry, Baba, but I can't come today, it's an emergency.
-    Yaad : Anything serious?
+    Yaad: Anything serious?
-    Bua (V.O.) : Not really, but I can't come today Yaad ok
+    Bua (V.O.): Not really, but I can't come today
+    Yaad: Ok.
     (call cut...)

-Yaad : Huh… now I have to go to the canteen for lunch.
+Yaad: Huh… Now I have to go to the canteen for lunch.

 SC.
 3 OFF TO THE CANTEEN INT.
 DORM ROOM - DAY

-Yaad reachs for his wallet, A single note of 500 is there.
+Yaad reaches for his wallet.
+A single note of 500 is there.
 He puts that 500 in his pocket.

 SC.
 4 CONVERSATION ON STAIRS EXT.
 STAIRS - DAY

 Yaad running down the stairs.
-He stumble upon a friend Farhad.
+He stumbles upon a friend, Farhad.

 (CONVERSATION BETWEEN YAAD AND FARHAD)

-Farhad : Sup?
+Farhad: Sup?
-Yaad : Nothing, Bua didn't came so giving a visit to the canteen.
+Yaad: Nothing.
+Bua didn't come, so I'm going to the canteen.
-Farhad : Oh, ok see you then.
+Farhad: Oh, ok, see you then.
-Yaad : OK.
+Yaad: OK.
-Yaad : Farhad!
+Yaad: Farhad!
-Farhad : Hmm?
+Farhad: Hmm?
-Yaad : Do you have 500tk in change?
+Yaad: Do you have 500 tk in change?
-Farhad : Nope, its month end I barly have 200 left...
+Farhad: Nope, it's month-end.
+I barely have 200 left...
-Yaad : Oh, never mind.
+Yaad: Oh, never mind.

-Yaad again off to the canteen.
+Yaad is off to the canteen again.

 SC.
 5 LOST LAST 500 EXT.
-OUT SIDE OF THE CANTEEN - DAY Yaad is right infront of the canteen, he checks his pocket.
+OUTSIDE OF THE CANTEEN - DAY Yaad is right infront of the canteen, he checks his pocket.
 His pocket was empty.

-(flashback : he kept 500tk in his left pocket) agressively going through all of this pockets.
+(flashback : he kept 500tk in his left pocket) aggressively going through all of his pockets.

 YAAD:
 F*ck f*ck f*ck.... where the f*ck I lost that note.